 Queensland was left with the crumbs in the

-, according to state treasurer Jackie Trad.
+recent federal budget, according to state treasurer Jackie Trad.

 On face value, Queensland did pretty well – receiving $5.2 billion for infrastructure projects, the second highest amount in Australia.